 Costa Ricans, called Ticos, have a strong sense of nationalism.
 They take pride in their country’s natural beauty, and in its democracy.
 While much of Costa Rican culture is distinctly western, Costa Rica is a Catholic nation, and is more conservative in many aspects than the United States—it’s important to dress respectfully in all areas except the beach resorts.

 The public bus system in Costa Rica is the cheapest, and often the most convenient way to travel anywhere you want to go.
 Buses range from flashy old American school buses (or “chicken buses”) to higher-quality express buses with air conditioning--check out Toucan Guides' Costa Rica bus schedule for times and destinations.

 The main hub of bus transit in Costa Rica is the Coca Cola Bus Terminal in San Jose.

 If you’re traveling with a good deal of luggage and not visiting any remote areas, it may be worth it to rent a car.
 Taxis are also widespread and will take passengers long distances for a price.

 Costa Rica is a country that can accommodate travelers seeking every level of comfort.
 Budget hostels and guesthouses are everywhere, and local bus travel is dirt cheap, but luxury travelers will also find resorts and amenities of top American quality.
 If you like, you’ll never have to walk through a local village at all—but where’s the fun in that?

 When Should I Go?

 The American summer is Costa Rica’s wet season.
-While that means occasional rainstorms (often tempestuous), it also means far less travelers.
+While that means occasional rainstorms (often tempestuous), it also means far fewer travelers.
 November and December are the driest months to visit, but prices skyrocket, and there are so many travelers reservations must be made for everything far in advance.
-Thus, it’s a toss up—-it all depends on your personal concerns.
+Thus, it’s a toss-up—-it all depends on your personal concerns.